FKdevelopers254/FKdevelopers254/README.md

 ## About Me
 I am passionate about creating high-quality mobile applications that deliver exceptional user experiences.
-With over 2 years of experience in the field, I have developed a deep understanding of the Flutter framework and its capabilities.
+With over 5 years of experience in the field, I have developed a deep understanding of the Flutter framework and its capabilities.
 Developing high-quality mobile applications using the Flutter framework Building custom UI designs that are both functional and visually appealing Integrating APIs and backend services to create seamless user experiences Creating cross-platform apps for both Android and iOS platforms Debugging and troubleshooting issues to ensure smooth performance
 ## Projects[MUSIC,BOOKING,TRAVEL,STORE MANAGEMENT,HEALTH,QUIZ APPS]

 ## QRShop
-- Flutter App 1: Introducing QRShop, the ultimate shopping app for small business owners.
+Introducing QRShop, the ultimate shopping app for small business owners.
 With our platform, shop owners can easily manage their inventory, process transactions, and keep track of sales - all with just a smartphone!

 QRShop works by scanning QR codes that are placed on each product in the shop.
 When a customer scans a product's QR code, it's automatically added to their cart with the correct price.
 This eliminates the need for a traditional barcode scanner and makes the checkout process faster and more efficient.